length

 Overview

-Grampians Peak Trail 5 day Self-Guided
+Grampians Peaks Trail 5 day Self-Guided

 This journey will also give you the opportunity to gain insight into Jardwadjali and Djab Wurrung people, who know the Grampians as Gariwerd and have walked and lived in this area for thousands of years.
 The park is home to 80% of Victoria’s rock art and there is opportunity to visit one of the Indigenous shelters and rock art sites dotted throughout the area.